-I am the Charles A. Dana Professor of Political Science and International Affairs at Berry College.
+I am the Dean of the Evans School of Humanities, Arts, and Social Sciences and the Charles A. Dana Professor of Political Science and International Affairs at Berry College.
 I teach courses in International Relations and I am faculty advisor to Berry’s Model United Nations club.
-My research interests include international institutions, global environmental politics, and international security.
+My research interests include international institutions, global environmental politics, international security, and the scholarship of teaching and learning.

 Courses I teach: